Feudal Graph Reinforcement Learning: Preliminaries

-\paragraph{Graphs and message-passing neural networks} A graph is a tuple $\mathcal{G} = \langle \gV,\gE\rangle$, where $\gV$ and $\gE$ denote the set of vertices (nodes) and edges (links), respectively.
-In attributed graphs, each node $i$ is equipped with an attribute (or feature) vector $\bm{x}_i \in \mathbb{R}^{d_x}$ and, optionally, each edge $(i,j)$ connecting the $j$-th node to the $i$-th node can also have an attribute vector $\bm{e}_{ij} \in \mathbb{R}^{d_e}$.
-Message-passing neural networks~(MPNN;~\cite{gilmer2017neural}) encompass a large variety of graph neural network architectures under the same general framework.
-In particular, representations associated with each node are updated at each round by aggregating messages from its neighbors.
-More precisely, the representation $\vx_i^{l}$ of node $i$ at round $l$ with neighbors $\mathcal{N}(i)$ is updated as:
+\paragraph{Graphs and message-passing neural networks} A graph is a tuple $\mathcal{G} = \langle \gV,\gE\rangle$, where $\gV$ and $\gE$ denote the set of vertices (nodes) and links (edges), respectively.
+In attributed graphs, each node $i$ is equipped with an attribute (or feature) vector $\bm{x}_i \in \mathbb{R}^{d_x}$.
+Similarly, edges can be associated with attribute vectors $\bm{e}_{ij} \in \mathbb{R}^{d_e}$ where $(i,j)$ indicates the edge connecting the $i$-th and the $j$-th nodes. \Glspl{mpnn}~\citep{gilmer2017neural} encompass a large variety of \gls{gnn} architectures under the same general framework.
+In particular, in \glspl{mpnn}, representations associated with each node are updated at each round by aggregating messages from its neighbors.
+More precisely, representation $\vx_i^{l}$ of node $i$ at round $l$ with neighbors $\mathcal{N}(i)$ is updated as:

-where $\aggr$ is a permutation-invariant aggregation function, while $\gamma^{l}$ and $\phi^l$ are differentiable functions (e.g. MLPs) denoted as update and message functions, respectively.
+where $\aggr$ is a permutation-invariant aggregation function, while $\zeta^{l}$ and $\phi^l$ are, respectively, differentiable update and message functions, e.g., implemented by \glspl{mlp}.